18F/health-tracking-course/collections/_rubric/oo-high-2.md

 This video was chosen because:

-1. It is short (8m long)
+1. It is short (8m long).
-2. It is debateable
+2. It is debateable.
-3. Claims made are likely representative of vendor claims
+3. Claims made are likely representative of vendor claims.

 This is an exercise in calling bullshit.
 Imagine this is a vendor describing their software quality measurement process.
 You and your colleague were unable to make the presentation, so it was recorded for you to watch later.
 Therefore, you have the opportunity to comment and critique without having to respond in real-time to the vendor.